St. Monica Catholic Church (Santa Monica, California)

 St. Monica Catholic Church is a Catholic parish in Santa Monica, California.
 It is one of the largest churches in the Archdiocese of Los Angeles.

-Located at 7th and California Streets, it was erected in 1925 and served as the inspiration for the 1944 film classic Going My Way with Bing Crosby.
+Located at 7th and California Streets, it was designed by Albert C. Martin Sr., erected in 1925 and served as the inspiration for the 1944 film classic Going My Way with Bing Crosby.
 The Duval Center, one of several buildings on the St. Monica campus, was designed by Frank Gehry and built in 1998.
 There are two schools associated with St. Monica Catholic Church: St. Monica Catholic Elementary School for grades TK-8 and St. Monica Catholic High School for grades 9-12, both of which are located on the same site as the church.

 History

 The parish was established in 1886.
 Prior to the formation of St. Monica, the nearest Catholic church was at Olvera Street in Downtown Los Angeles.
 The current church opened for Christmas in 1925.
 At the time, the Los Angeles Times reported: "The opening of St. Monica's Church, ranked in the cathedral class and probably the finest Catholic Church of its kind on the Pacific Coast, will be celebrated with solemn high mass at 5 o'clock Christmas morning.
 For the first time the interior splendors of this remarkably beautiful and dignified religious edifice will be revealed to St. Monica' parish, and many out-of-town visitors are expected."
 The church was not officially dedicated until July 1926, at which time the Los Angeles Times reported: "A crowd numbering many thousands surrounded the handsome limestone structure on California avenue and Seventh street, the overflow standing under the towering eucalipti of the city park opposite the church. ...
 Strains from the great pipe organ of St. Monica's floated to the overflow crowd outside to give at least a hint of the sacred services within."

-In 1994, the church itself was damaged in the Northridge earthquake and Mass was held in the gymnasium until repairs could be made.
+In 1994, the church was damaged in the Northridge earthquake.
+The city of Santa Monica wanted to condemn the church and begin demolition, but Nabih Youssef was brought on site and declared that it could be repaired.
+Mass was held in the gymnasium until repairs could be made.

 Frank Gehry, a Santa Monica resident, designed an adjoining hospitality center, the Duval Center, which was built in 1998.
 In 2002, the New York Times wrote that the Gehry-designed building "contributes to the outreach efforts that, along with good liturgies and preaching, are parish hallmarks."

 In 2007, St. Monica embarked on an aggressive $27 million capital campaign to meet the needs of the growing community and aging buildings.
 The Pastoral Center was demolished in late 2011 to make room for a new Community Center and Reception Pavilion.
 Groundbreaking took place in January 2012.
 Construction was completed in August 2013, with the grand opening celebration on November 3, 2013.

 Since 2002, St. Monica Catholic Community has enjoyed a sister relationship with the Holy Cross Parish in Dandora, Kenya.